EuanScottWatson/Path-Finding-Visualiser/README.md

 python visualise.py <algorithm>
 ```
 Where `algorithm` is one of `BFS`, `DFS` or `AStar`. <br>
 Left click to add walls, right click to remove walls.
 You can press the space bar to start and pause the path finding.
-While paused you can also add extra blocks if it is on a cell that has not yet been visited. <br>
+While paused you can also add extra blocks if it is on a cell that has not yet been visited.
+Finally, press the `r` key to reset the board and start over.<br>
 Here is an example of the A* path finder finding a path through walls:

 ![A*](/images/astar.png)